s15753/PAMO/README.md

 A brief overview of the functionality:
 - login to the app using Zabbix Api login
-- displaying type and number of alerts
+- displaying type of alerts
-- displaying recent values for sensors
 - multiple forms with data to send to Zabbix

 Group: Agnieszka Rydzyk s15038, Robert Chojdak s15753